Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Checker for State Variable Update Omission and State Variable Optimization

 \subsection{Evaluation of the Checker}

 To investigate the effectiveness of our tool on popular projects, we applied the checker to 208 popular and active Solidity projects on GitHub.
-In particular, the 208 projects have been updated within the past month (with respect to our evaluation time) to ensure their activeness, and they have at least 30 stars to ensure the popularity.
+In particular, the 208 projects have been updated within the past month (from February 8 to March 8, 2025) with respect to our evaluation time to ensure their activeness.
+They also have at least 30 stars to ensure the popularity, since the number of stars has been widely used as a proxy for the popularity of GitHub projects \cite{xiao2023early, borges2018s}.
 In addition, to minimize the inclusion of Solidity code used for testing or deployment \cite{foundry,hardhat}, we removed all directories and files named \emph{test}, \emph{script}, \emph{mock}, and \emph{deploy} before conducting the local evaluation.

 The checker identified the targeted issue in the latest code versions of 64 projects.
 We then submitted issues for each affected project, including the following information: (1) a concise message explaining the purpose of our study; (2) an explanation of our findings regarding state variable update omissions and state variable initialization optimizations; (3) the exact state variables for which updates were omitted or could be optimized based on our findings (including the associated code snippets).
 Within two weeks of submitting the issues, the owners of 23 projects responded.
+The types and quantities of the received responses are shown in Table~\ref{evaluation}.